Distilling Magic States in the Bicycle Architecture: Results

-As discussed in Sec.~\ref{subsec:masking}, masking increases the number of native measurements in the gross and two-gross codes.
-Figure~\ref{fig:natandcomp}(a) shows how the native-measurement ratio grows as we increase the number of masked qubits.
+As discussed in Sec.~\ref{subsec:logicalmapping} and~\ref{subsec:masking}, logical qubit mapping and masking increase native measurements in the gross and two-gross codes.
+Figure~\ref{fig:natandcomp}(a) compares mapping orders and shows that our search-based mapper outperforms brute-force and randomized baselines, making the 15-to-1 and 8-to-CCZ protocols fully native in both codes.
+Figure~\ref{fig:natandcomp}(b) shows that the native-measurement ratio grows with the number of masked qubits.
 We define this ratio as the number of native measurements divided by the number of candidate operators, evaluated for two operator sets: the full Pauli set \(\{I,X,Y,Z\}\) and an \(I/Z\)-only set.
 Masking substantially increases the share of \(I/Z\)-only native measurements required by the magic-state distillation circuits, and the same technique also benefits other quantum circuits executed on the BB architecture when blocks are not fully occupied.
 The resulting increase in native measurements reduces the synthesis cost of arbitrary Clifford operations and, in turn, lowers the overall circuit depth.